Last updated: 19th July 2023.

 Keep in mind that not everybody uses American English or Commonwealth English — if you’re Canadian and call your blog something like My Favourite Places or The Bold Traveller, not everybody will spell those words in the same way, so may not be able to find your site.

 Check out the social media options before buying the domain: Before purchasing your domain, make sure that the name of your site is available on every social media network you can think of.
-Especially important is Facebook, Twitter, and Instagram.
 It’s not the end of the world if your chosen site name is too long for a username, though, because you can modify it slightly.
 I’m NEFootsteps on everything but Facebook, for example.
-And if you’re really in love with your blog name, just use your actual name for social media — lots of people do that these days.
+And if you’re really in love with your blog name, just use your actual name for social media — lots of bloggers do that.

 Think of puns and quotes: If you’re really struggling, I suggest finding a long list of travel quotes and seeing if any of them resonate.
 Do you have a favourite inspirational saying that you can work into a blog post name?
 Can you think of a play on words with your name to twist it into a travel-themed phrase?
 How about your favourite songs?
 Are there any lyrics that resonate with your current mindset?

 How Did I Choose Never Ending Footsteps?